 By: Isabelle Phelps, Investing Associate

-In this series, “Get a job in VC,” we’ll cover how to break into the venture capital industry, including the right way to approach the search, paths into venture, resources for your job hunt, and more.
+In this series, “Get a job in VC,” we’ll cover how to break into the venture capital industry, including the right way to approach the search, paths into venture and platform roles, resources for your job hunt, and more.

 In our last post in this series, we answered the question of how to approach the VC job search.
 Now, we’re tackling another question we often hear: what, if any, is the “right” route into the venture industry.

 The truth is there’s no one, uniform path that will guarantee a role at a venture capital firm.
 That’s true for both jobs in investing as well as roles on the platform side (which we’ll cover later in this series).

 If you’ve done your research and determined that you’d like to work as an investor at a venture capital firm, you’ll know that you’ll spend your days meeting with founders, doing due diligence, supporting portfolio companies, and researching market opportunities.
 And, most importantly, you’ll be responsible for writing checks to founders and managing the deployment of capital from the fund.

 That said, many assume a finance background or an MBA is necessary for a job in venture capital.
 While that experience is definitely helpful, it’s not required.
 In fact, diverse work experiences and skill sets can bring a unique perspective to the table when identifying and evaluating investment opportunities.